 Brands need a comprehensive approach to customer service

 These three situations could have been handled better with a more appropriate social media response.
-Better training for social media representatives, backed up by a comprehensive website to direct customers towards as well as a team of customer service professionals to respond to more serious complaints could have all helped diffuse these situations before they went viral.
+Better training for social media representatives, backed up by a comprehensive website to direct customers towards as well as better customer service teamwork to help agents respond to more serious complaints could have all helped diffuse these situations before they went viral.
 In short, social media is only one plank in a customer service strategy: you need a connected culture with appropriate and integrated support to ensure excellence, and to help prevent the sorts of PR nightmares we’ve seen here.

 What other advice can you share with companies to help them avoid a social media disaster of their own?